ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/fa-how-manage-budgets.md

 To see the projected disposal values and have the gain and loss calculated, you can use the **FA Projected Value** report.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA Projected Value**, and then choose the related link.
-2. Vyplňte pole podle potřeby.
+2. Podle potřeby vyplňte pole.
 3. Choose the **Print** or **Preview** button.

 ## To budget depreciation
 You can use the **Fixed Asset - Projected Value** report to calculate future depreciation.
 The report shows the book value and accumulated depreciation at the start of the selected period, changes during the period, and the book value and accumulated depreciation at the end of the selected period.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Asset Projected Value**, and then choose the related link.
-2. Vyplňte pole podle potřeby.
+2. Podle potřeby vyplňte pole.
 3. To see total values for all assets, clear the **Print per Fixed Asset** check box.
 4. Leave the **Fixed Asset** FastTab blank to have all assets included.
 In the **Budgeted Asset** field, enter **No** to exclude budgeted assets or **Yes** to see budgeted assets only.
 5. Choose the **Print** or **Preview** button.